fhacktory/Discoparty/README.md

 # Discoparty [![Build Status](https://travis-ci.org/fhacktory/Discoparty.svg?branch=master)](https://travis-ci.org/fhacktory/Discoparty)

-DiscoParty is a social and collaborative music playlist web application.
+DiscoParty is a social and collaborative playlist web application.

-Perfect for the situation when your friend ask you to add some tracks on the audio background of the party.
+It's perfect for the situation when your friend ask you to add some tracks on the audio background of the party.
+They now can do it by theirselves !

 Your friends can download an application for their smartphone and scan the code displayed on the playlist or go to the discoparty url adding `/playlists/#{playlist_id}`.
-Then they can like, dislike some tracks to change the order of the playlist.
+Users can like and dislike some tracks to change the order of the playlist.

 At this moment, Deezer, Soundcloud and Youtube connectors are developed.

 This app was created in 24h during the fhacktory 2016/03.

-:bulb: For Deezer, you need to be connected on the browser where the playlist is launch.
+:bulb: You need to have a session opened on http://www.deezer.fr, otherwise sounds playing from deezer would be only 30seconds samples.

 The playlist is synchronized on the server, so you can listen synchronously this playlist everwhere in the world in the same time as your friend !